 The higher you go in elevation, the more the atmospheric pressure lowers.
 This makes less oxygen in the air for you to inhale.
 Most people with normal lung function who are used to 8,000 to 10,000 feet in elevation will not have any problems.
 But people who are not used to higher elevations and those with pulmonary conditions may find it hard to breathe.

-Recently, researchers reviewed the number of cases reported at high and low altitude areas of Bolivia, Tibet and Ecuador.
+In findings published in 2021, researchers reviewed the number of cases reported at high and low altitude areas of Bolivia, Tibet and Ecuador.
 Researchers found that individuals whose bodies were used to the lower oxygen environment at altitude may actually be protected from severe effects of COVID-19.
 Studies have shown that the COVID-19 virus attaches to an enzyme called ACE2 to be able to enter cells in the body.
 ACE2 is found in multiple organs such as the heart, lungs, kidneys and liver.
-For those who have adjusted to living at high altitude, their body produces a lower amount of the ACE2 enzyme because they have gotten used to living in an environment with less oxygen.
-Altogether, it is believed that people who live at higher elevations have a lower chance of being infected with COVID-19 because they create a lower amount of the ACE2 enzyme.
+Bodies that have adjusted to living at high altitude produce a lower amount of the ACE2 enzyme because they have become used to living in an environment with less oxygen.
+At that time, it was believed that people who live at higher elevations have a lower chance of being infected with COVID-19 because they create a lower amount of the ACE2 enzyme.

 Lower oxygen levels at higher elevations can have a negative impact on those who contract COVID-19.
 COVID-19 affects the respiratory system by weakening the lung’s ability to absorb oxygen normally.
 When this happens, it can cause difficulties breathing such as shortness of breath.
 Breathing difficulties can cause dangerously low blood oxygen levels.
 This increases the need for supplemental oxygen support in high altitude areas.